 How long will the Christmas Wreath last?

 Climates make the biggest difference.
-In colder climates or northern states, the Christmas wreath will last through March.
-In southern dry climates or southern states, the Christmas wreath will last through the middle of January.
+In colder climates or northern states, our wreaths last about 6-8 weeks, so if you choose an arrival date between November 1st and 15th or later, it should last through Christmas with proper care.
+Many of our customers in these areas have let us know that their wreaths have lasted through March.
+In southern dry climates or southern states, our wreaths last about 4-6 weeks, so if you choose an arrival date between November 15th and 30th, or later, it should last through Christmas with proper care.
+Even in the warmer states, we have seen them last through the middle of January.
 Always try to place your wreath outside.
-If you place your wreath inside it will last about 3 weeks.
-Word of advice for a long-lasting wreath in warmer climates: spritz the back of the wreath with water every two to three days.
-Noble fir will drink the water and you will find your wreath to be more fragrant and to last longer.
+If you place your wreath, or any of our products inside, they will last about 3 weeks when cared for properly.
+Word of advice, for a long-lasting wreath, spritz the back of the wreath with water every two to three days.
+Evergreens will drink the water and you will find your wreath to be more fragrant and to last longer.

 When will my Wreath arrive?

-When placing your order online, there is an area during checkout that allows you to specify the delivery date for each recipient.
-You can select an exact arrival date for expedited orders and an approximate arrival date for ground shipments.
-This feature allows you to select shipping dates in advance and get your Christmas shopping done early!
+When placing your order online, there is an area during checkout that allows you to specify the ship out date for each recipient.
+Ground shipments have an approximate arrival date of 3-7 business days and is not a guaranteed service.
+If you prefer, you may opt for one of our expedited shipping options.
+Keep in mind that the day your order ships out is never counted in as one of the shipping days and only business days are counted as shipping days.
+This feature allows you to select ship out dates in advance and get your Christmas shopping done early!

 Where is my order?